nanos-world/docs/blog/2021-10-01-sandbox-improvements.md

 ## Explosive Props 💥

 In a sub-category as Breakable Props, we can have Explosive ones!
 Which will not only break if they take damage or get Hit, but will also EXPLODE!
-Causing damage, and even start a chain reaction of explosions! explo
+Causing damage, and even start a chain reaction of explosions!

 <video controls="true" allowfullscreen="true">
     <source src="/videos/blog/sandbox-improvements/chain-explosions.mp4" type="video/mp4" />